BadrAlSayed/WalletControl/README.md

 # WalletControl

 ## Deployment
-I deployed the application on https://wallet-control-3rp7-pi9vv6erl-badralsayed.vercel.app/
+I deployed the application.
+You can access it [here](https://wallet-control-3rp7-pi9vv6erl-badralsayed.vercel.app/)

 ## Notes
 * The project includes a user registration endpoint and an admin endpoint, primarily for testing purposes.